Havana Marking: Life

+Marking was Executive Producer on numerous films, notably Hell and Back Again (directed by Danfung Dennis), nominated for a 2012 Academy Award, and Pussy Riot: A Punk Prayer.

+Finally her articles and photographs have been published in The Guardian, The Observer and The Telegraph.

+Afghan Star

 The film follows a season of the Afghan TV phenomenon, based on the X-Factor / American Idol.
 Marking lived in Kabul for five months and focused on four main contestants in the series.
 The film changed pitch at the moment that Setara Hussainzada (a young woman from Herat) danced during her final performance.
 This led to death threats, condemnation and the possibility that the show itself might be stopped.
 The film won The Grierson award for ‘best doc on a contemporary issue’, and the Prix Italia.